-Boeing CEO Muilenburg gets through day one of D.C. hearings on the 737 MAX mostly unscathed
+‘I would walk before I would get on a 737 MAX’: Boeing CEO Muilenburg faces hostility but gets through first day of hearings

 Regarding the much more significant flight-control software that was triggered by a single bad sensor and caused the planes to nose-dive — the Maneuvering Characteristics Augmentation System (MCAS) — Muilenburg stuck by Boeing’s insistence that the design and certification of that system was done according to “long-standing industry standards.”

-Muilenburg said the question now being raised about those standards is whether the assumed pilot response times were not realistic.
-In other words, a focus on whether assumed pilot competence has to be reassessed rather than Boeing’s.
+Muilenburg said the accidents raise the question of whether the assumed pilot response times were not realistic.
+In other words, the focus is on whether assumed pilot competence has to be reassessed rather than Boeing’s.

-He flatly dismissed accounts that Boeing inadequately communicated the details of MCAS to the Federal Aviation Administration (FAA).
+Muilenburg flatly dismissed accounts that Boeing inadequately communicated the details of MCAS to the Federal Aviation Administration (FAA), despite investigative reports by safety agencies and regulators saying otherwise.
 And he never had to address how a design without redundancy passed muster during the MAX’s development.

 Muilenburg’s only discomfiting moments came when a few senators chose to vent.

-Sen. Richard Blumenthal, D-Conn., abandoned the pretense of asking questions and went on a rant.
+Sen. Richard Blumenthal, D-Conn., abandoned questioning and went on a rant.

 “My anger has only grown,” Blumenthal said as he accused Boeing of “a pattern of deliberate concealment.”